Posts tagged Sanctification

 As God is the fountain of all righteousness, he must necessarily be the enemy and judge of man so long as he is a sinner.
 Wherefore, the commencement of love is the bestowing of righteousness, as described by Paul: “He has made him to be sin for us who knew no sin; that we might be made the righteousness of God in him,” (2 Cor.
 5:21).
 He intimates, that by the sacrifice of Christ we obtain free justification, and become pleasing to God, though we are by nature the children of wrath, and by sin estranged from him....
 But because believers, while encompassed with mortal flesh, are still sinners, and their good works only begun savor of the corruption of the flesh, God cannot be propitious either to their persons or their works, unless he embraces them more in Christ than in themselves.
 (Institutes IV.xvii.2, 5)

 The Bible clearly teaches that we "were by nature children of wrath, like the rest of mankind" (Eph.
 2:3).
-But Calvin seems to mean that believers are still sinners--i.e., believers still sin, not that they are criminals--because we are still "encompassed with mortal flesh," the part of us that has yet to be redeemed.
+But Calvin seems to mean that believers are still sinners—i.e., believers still sin, not that they are criminals—because we are still "encompassed with mortal flesh," the part of us that has yet to be redeemed.
 The difference is that a believer is no longer a sinner by nature, not in the same sense that an unforgiven sinner is, because the believer's very nature has been regenerated.
-So he no longer sins by his new nature, but by the "law of sin that dwells in [his] members" (Rom.
-7:23); in other words, by the law of sin working through what's left of his old nature--his body.
+So he no longer sins by his inner man, but by the "law of sin that dwells in [his] members" (Rom.
+7:23); in other words, by the law of sin working through what's left of his old nature, the “old man”—primarily his physical body.
 This is why "those who belong to Christ Jesus have crucified the flesh with its passions and desires" (Gal.
 5:24) by mastering sin (Gen. 4:7), abstaining "from every form of evil" (1 Thess.
 5:22), and fasting when necessary (Matt.
 6:16 ff.), "for God has not called us for impurity, but in holiness" (1 Thess.
 4:7).

 The flesh still wars against the Spirit but no longer has dominion over us if we walk by and are led by the Holy Spirit.
 This is what Paul refers to in Galatians 5 and Romans 7, though Romans 7 primarily refers to Paul’s pre-conversion experience rather than his Christian walk, yet the passage can apply to believers because they still have unredeemed bodies: "Wretched man that I am!
 Who will deliver me from this body of death?
 Thanks be to God through Jesus Christ our Lord!"
 (Rom 7:24-25).